 We also appreciate that the pretty pink bottle features an airtight pump.
 This prevents oxidation by eliminating air exposure and contamination from your fingers.

 Key Ingredients: Peptides, St John’s wort, hydrolyzed rice extract, vitamin C | Skin Type: Balanced, oily, dry, combination | Dosage: 2 pumps | Size: 1 ounce | Byrdie Clean: No | Cruelty-Free: Yes

 Best Budget: Catrice Cosmetics Prime and Fine Aqua Fresh Moisturizing Hydro Primer

 This wallet-friendly option by Catrice is one of Sesnek's go-to primers.
 "Its light formula gives the skin a fresh, hydrated look with bamboo water, and it is alcohol- and perfume-free," he tells Byrdie.

 Key Ingredients: Bamboo water | Skin Type: All | Size: 1 ounce | Byrdie Clean: No | Cruelty-Free: Yes

 Best Drugstore: NYX Professional Makeup Bare With Me Hydrating Jelly Primer

 From the drugstore aisle, we're big fans of Bare With Me.
-This water-based priming jelly provides up to eight hours of hydration, sets the skin with a sublime, glass-like finish, and effortlessly grips to your makeup.
+This water-based primer provides up to eight hours of hydration, sets the skin with a sublime, glass-like finish, and effortlessly grips to your makeup.

 Key Ingredients: Aloe, cucumber extract | Skin Type: All | Size: 1.4 ounces | Byrdie Clean: No | Cruelty-Free: Yes